Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/im/index.rst

    ..
        !! processed by numpydoc !!

-.. py:class:: SpeedFluxObserver(par, k_o1, k_o2, alpha_o, J = None)
+.. py:class:: SpeedFluxObserver(par, alpha_o, k_o1, k_o2, sensorless, J = None)

    Flux observer with speed estimation.

    This class implements a reduced-order flux observer for induction machines with speed estimation.
 If the inertia of the mechanical system is provided, the observer also estimates the load torque, to avoid the lag in the speed estimate.
+In sensored mode, the measured rotor speed is filtered.

    :param par: Machine model parameters.
    :type par: InductionMachineInvGammaPars | InductionMachinePars
+   :param alpha_o: Speed estimation pole (rad/s).
+   :type alpha_o: float
    :param k_o1: Observer gains as functions of the electrical angular speed of the rotor.
    :type k_o1: Callable[[float], complex]
    :param k_o2: Observer gains as functions of the electrical angular speed of the rotor.
    :type k_o2: Callable[[float], complex]
-   :param alpha_o: Speed estimation pole (rad/s).
+   :param sensorless: If True, sensorless mode is used.
-   :type alpha_o: float
+   :type sensorless: bool
    :param J: Inertia of the mechanical system (kgm²).
 Defaults to None, which means the
              mechanical system model is not used.
    :type J: float, optional